jbharwood/sparkpost-metrics/README.md

 4) Things to change in Google Sheets:

   Every pivot table needs the Values event type column to be changed to Summarize By changed from SUM to COUNTA.
   Every date sheet has 2 pivot tables that needs to be filtered by MM/DD for the timestamp.
 Duplicate the sheets and change the filter to a different day.
+If there is a #REF! error, you need to drag the 2nd pivot table down to make room for the 1st pivot table.
   Update the Summary sheet with high numbers from the pivot tables.